paulsava/paulsava.github.io/src/blog/24july2025-on-writing-is-thinking.md

 This whole experience forced me to adapt.
 I had to basically relearn ~~writing~~ *academic writing*.

----

 ## Enter the Post-ChatGPT Era

 When I had to write my Master's Thesis, this was no longer an issue.
 I already knew what was expected of me.
 However, a new problem appeared.
 The post-chatGPT era was already there.

 Nowadays, it's easy to write.
-You just have an idea and you tell chatGPT or Claude or Deepseek or Qwen or Gemini to *"make this sound nice. correct all the mistakes"*.
+You just have an idea and you tell chatGPT or Claude or Deepseuk or Qwen or Gemini to *"make this sound nice. correct all the mistakes"*.
 You don't even need to spell the words right, the LLM already knows what you wanted to say.

 And most of the time, it produces texts that are probably the best things you have ever seen.
 You read them and think, *"okay wow even if I tried, I could have not written it so well"*.
 Or maybe you don't, in which case, WHO ARE YOU?

 Or maybe you feel bad for delegating the complete writing task to the AI so you scribble down some thoughts and instruct it to put everything together in a nice way.
 And correct all the mistakes.
 And make it read nice and have a nice flow.
 This makes you kind of feel better, because you tell yourself, *"okay, you know what, it did write the stuff for me, but I came up with the ideas"*.

 Which might be true, but from my experience, it's probably not entirely true.
 Probably in order to come up with the initial thoughts you already had 2-3 chats with chatgpt brainstorming about the idea, asking questions, formalizing the concept and so on.

----

 I am already rambling on here, but the main thing I am trying to say is that once you start using LLMs for writing, and once you see how well it performs, you probably have already started debating ideas with it too.
 Probably you use it for debugging your code.
 Maybe you don't even google anymore, you just ask the LLM to do this for you.